wafflestomper/Scheduler_v2/progress_log.md

 - Prepared the codebase for implementing new, more modular scheduling algorithms
 - Ensured all UI components continue to work without errors
 - Added informative messages to users when scheduling functions are used

+## 2024-03-17 - Fixed Reports Page and Removed Redundant Code

+- Fixed the Reports page not loading due to a template filter error
+  - Found and corrected a mismatch between template code using 'sub' filter and the actual 'subtract' filter defined in templatetags
+  - Updated active state in navigation to correctly highlight when on reports page
+- Removed redundant sections CSV format information from the CSV upload page
+  - Eliminated duplicate card showing the same CSV format that was already displayed in the accordion
+  - Made the page cleaner and more consistent
+- Merged all fixes from the cleaning-up-and-refactoring branch into main

+## 2024-03-18 - Refactored Large Template Files

+- Refactored the enroll_students.html template (1001 lines) into reusable partials
+  - Created a structured directory for enrollment-related partials in schedule/templates/schedule/partials/enrollment/
+  - Split the template into 4 reusable components:
+    - filter_options.html: Contains the grade level and course filtering controls
+    - enrollment_status.html: Contains the enrollment statistics and student table
+    - response_modal.html: Contains the modal for displaying operation results
+    - js_functions.html: Contains all JavaScript functionality
+  - Reduced the main template from over 1000 lines to just 38 lines
+  - Made sure all existing functionality works correctly without breaking any features
+  - Used the same template inheritance pattern already used in other parts of the system
+  - Added appropriate comments to make the code easier to understand and maintain
+- This refactoring approach improves:
+  - Code maintainability by separating concerns
+  - Potential for reuse of components in other parts of the application
+  - Readability of each individual component

 ## Next Steps